X4X5/pm-tss-faq/README.md

 # May I be a beta tester?
 The answer is yes.
 However, you must join the [Discord server](https://discord.gg/bN4hrXNgRW) in order to be elgible.
 Slots do remain, so this is your chance to snag one.

+# May I suggest mechanic ideas for Beyond the Dream?
+How can I do so?
+Yes, you are allowed to make suggestions, but please note that they may not be taken all the time.
+As a team, we have to be consious of the fact that we can't please everyone, and sometimes, some ideas may not best align with what we have planned for the future.
+Please understand.

+You can suggest ideas by joining the Discord server, or by dropping a comment in my DMs on [Twitter](https://twitter.com/GDX4X5).
+You can also open an issue here to suggest anything you feel you want to add.

+# This mod sounds cool, but are there other Paper Mario mods I could check out?
+Of course there is!
+Just drop by the [Paper Mario modding server](https://discord.gg/JGJ7H5R7eS)